lazymutt/umadpro/README.md

 ### DEP failure subtext
 If a user has a DEP capable device, but they are passed the enrollment window, they will have an option to manually enroll.

-This is the second set of text above the enrollment button.
+This is the second set of text above the **Manual Enrollment** button.
 ```xml
 <string>--depfailuresubtext</string>
 <string>You can also enroll manually below:</string>
 ```

 ### Enable enrollment button
-Always show the manual enrollment button, DEP or not.
+Always show the **Manual Enrollment** button, DEP or not.

 ```xml
 <string>--enableenrollmentbutton</string>
 ```

 ### Logo path
 A custom logo path.
-Alternatively, just replace the included company_logo.png
+Alternatively, just replace the included `company_logo.png`.
 ```xml
 <string>--logopath</string>
 <string>/Some/Custom/Path/company_logo.png</string>